kuyur/CurlDaemon/README.md

-CurlDeamon
+CurlDaemon
 ==========

-A deamon program to send http request periodically by using libcurl
+A daemon program to send http request periodically by using libcurl